meeeejin/SWE3033-F2021/week-12/README.md

 ## Overview

-This week you will learn about the transaction management in SQLite database engine.
+This week you will learn about transaction management in the SQLite database engine.
-Specifically, the following excercises are carried out
+Specifically, the following exercises are carried out
-- A. Performacne evaluation: system transaction vs. user transaction
+- A. Performance evaluation: system transaction vs. user transaction
 - B. Understanding deadlock in SQLite
-- C. Performacne evaluation: jounral mode
+- C. Performance evaluation: journal mode

 Follow the guide below.
 If you have any questions, Please feel free to contact me via email (Jonghyeok Park / akindo19@skku.edu)